Expert Insights: LinkedIn Jobs on the Rise 2023

 Customer Success

-What they do: Customer success individuals work with customers of a product or service to ensure their experience is the best it can be and improve processes in a company in order to build up lasting customer relationships.
+What they do: Customer success individuals work with customers of a product or service to ensure their experience is the best it can be and improve processes in a company to build lasting customer relationships.

 Most common skills: Software as a Service (SaaS), Customer Relationship Management (CRM)Customer Retention